bakdata/kafka-large-message-serde/README.md

         S3BackedSerdeConfig.VALUE_SERDE_CLASS_CONFIG, Serdes.StringSerde.class), false);
 ```

+### Configuring the Serde

+``s3backed.base.path``
+  Base path to store data.
+Must include bucket and any prefix that should be used, e.g., 's3://my-bucket/my/prefix/'.

+  * Type: string
+  * Default: ""
+  * Importance: high

+``s3backed.key.serde``
+  Key serde class to use.

+  * Type: class
+  * Default: class org.apache.kafka.common.serialization.Serdes$ByteArraySerde
+  * Importance: high

+``s3backed.value.serde``
+  Value serde class to use.

+  * Type: class
+  * Default: class org.apache.kafka.common.serialization.Serdes$ByteArraySerde
+  * Importance: high

+``s3backed.max.byte.size``
+  Maximum message size in bytes before serialized messages are stored on S3.

+  * Type: int
+  * Default: 1000000
+  * Importance: medium

+``s3backed.access.key``
+  AWS access key to use for connecting to S3.
+Leave empty if AWS credential provider chain should be used.

+  * Type: password
+  * Default: ""
+  * Importance: low

+``s3backed.endpoint``
+  Endpoint to use for connection to Amazon S3.
+Must be configured in conjunction with s3backed.region.
+Leave empty if default S3 endpoint should be used.

+  * Type: string
+  * Default: ""
+  * Importance: low

+``s3backed.path.style.access``
+  Enable path-style access for S3 client.

+  * Type: boolean
+  * Default: false
+  * Importance: low

+``s3backed.region``
+  S3 region to use.
+Must be configured in conjunction with s3backed.endpoint.
+Leave empty if default S3 region should be used.

+  * Type: string
+  * Default: ""
+  * Importance: low

+``s3backed.secret.key``
+  AWS secret key to use for connecting to S3.
+Leave empty if AWS credential provider chain should be used.

+  * Type: password
+  * Default: ""
+  * Importance: low

 ## Development

 If you want to contribute to this project, you can simply clone the repository and build it via Gradle.